nblockchain/conventions/WorkflowGuidelines.md

 horizontal scrolling.
 * Do not commit commented code; if the code is commented it's better that it gets removed.
-If there's a reason for why the commented piece of code should not removed, then write the reason why, in a comment on top of it.
+If there's a reason for why the commented piece of code should not be removed, then write the reason why, in a comment on top of it.
 Otherwise it's extremely confusing for the next developer (which could be your future you) to find code that is commented/disabled.
 * Push each commit separately (instead of sending more than 1 commit in a